andrewchambers/bupstash/doc/man/bupstash-put.1.md

   to fetch the key from arbitrary locations such as the network or other secret storage.

 * BUPSTASH_SEND_LOG:
   Path to the send log, overridden by --send-log.
+See the section 'Using a send log' for a description of how to use send logging for efficient incremental uploads.

 ## EXAMPLES